Using a Database (Data Repository) in an Evoke App Design

 In addition you can set up data structures that are local to your app and are not stored in your databases, create calculated properties, classifications (static and dynamic drop-down lists) and Selections that will populate data from your database into your app UI to be displayed, updated, deleted, added to and manipulated in other ways before being updated in your database repository.
 Entity structures can be automatically imported and exported to and from your database.
 You can also use all the linking structures that you use in your existing database e.g SQL (joins, link tables, etc) and MultiValue (local or remote keys, embedded multivalues and subvalues, etc) as part of your Evoke data structures.

 Map your database fields/columns to you app data structures fields

 For each database/data repository you need to provide mapping information that defines which Evoke Entities are associated with which tables/objects/files and which database fields/properties map on to which Evoke Entity Properties within your app design data model.
 This process is completed automatically when you import your database data strucures into your app design and can be further tweaked or refined, if desired, in the Data Mappings

 section of Evoke.

 Select which Tables/Objects are in which database

 Evoke can access tables/objects in different databases, so you might have a product table in a SQLServer database, a Supplier table/file in a Universe (MultiValue) database, a customer table in Oracle, an orders file in a jBASE (MultiValue) database, etc. You simply identify which Evoke Entities relate to which tables or files in which physical database (Repository).
-It is very likely that initially all of your entities will be hosted in the same, single database (repository).
-However, it is possible, over time) to access multiple repositories within a single app if required.
+It is very likely that initially all of your entities will be hosted in the same, single database (repository), however it is possible to access multiple repositories within a single app as and when required.